-The current transformer used for Auto Power Balancing on a domestic supply should be wired using a screened cable to eliminate the risk of noise affecting charging rates.
-The screen or "braiding" of the signal wire should be connected to the GND terminal of the blue screw terminal block.
-The block location will depend on which PCBA variant the Solo 3 has installed.
+The current transformer used for Auto Power Balancing on a domestic supply should be wired using a screened cable to eliminate the risk of noise affecting charging rates..
+The Solo 3 should be wired to terminals as shown.
+The screen or "braiding" of the signal wire should be connected to the GND(-) terminal of the blue screw terminal block J14 C#1.